Steamtown Heritage Rail Centre

-The Steamtown Heritage Rail Centre ("Centre") is a static railway museum based in the former railway workshops located in Peterborough, South Australia.

-Peterborough was the administrative and service centre for the Peterborough Division of the South Australian Railways, employing up to 1,500 people in the workshops during its heyday.
-The railway workshops covered an extensive area mainly to the west of the township, and it is in these original buildings that the exhibits are displayed.
+The Steamtown Heritage Rail Centre is a railway museum located in the former South Australian Railways workshops in Peterborough, South Australia.
+Peterborough was the administrative and service centre for the Peterborough Division of the South Australian Railways, employing up to 1500 people during its heyday.
+The workshops covered an area of 11 ha to the west of the township; exhibits are displayed in a former machine shop, in a 19-stall roundhouse, and on a 75 ft turntable.

-The turntable and roundhouse are the main features of the exhibit.